Course Catalog

 5 units

-Intermediate statistical methods widely used in psychology (e.g., n-way, ANOVA, ANCOVA, multiple-comparisons, repeated-measures, correlational analyses, bivariate regression), and corresponding SPSS programs.
-Enrollment restricted to graduate students.
+Intermediate statistical methods widely used in psychology (e.g., ANOVA, ANCOVA, multiplecomparisons, repeated-measures) and corresponding SPSS or R programs.
+Enrollment is restricted to graduate students.
 Enrollment limited to 20.

 PSYC 210